njtrentacoste/react-samples/comment-box-tsx/README.md

 It is a work in progress.
 I'm still figuring out how to work with forms in React and TypeScript.

+Additionally, this app makes use of SystemJS to support modules.

 To get this app up and running locally:

 `npm install`